as505/Graffiti/README.md

 # Graffiti
-Web app for drawing on a shared canvas
+Web app for drawing on a shared canvas, by letting users change one pixel at a time